Getting your Trinity Audio player ready...

 Three years after stepping in as vice president and head of learning and development at DaVita, Trujillo is busy guiding his team as they work behind the scenes to integrate virtual reality, artificial intelligence, and other advanced digital tools to make training and development more accessible.
 “Our goal as a team is to work hard and pave the way for the next generation of leaders at DaVita,” Trujillo says.

-While technology may occasionally lead the way, Trujillo knows no company can afford to lose the human connection.
+While technology may occasionally lead the way, Trujillo knows no organization can afford to lose the human connection.
 “If we just focus on tech, we’ve missed an opportunity to help lead people and organizations well.
 Being uniquely human in our leadership is more important than rolling out the latest digital tools,” he says.

 This focus on humanity is central to DaVita’s culture.
 “We’re encouraged to be ourselves and make our work our own here, and I pass that along to my team,” Trujillo says.
 He uses his passions, like food, music, and sports, to connect with others and build rapport.

-DaVita now has about 55,000 employees worldwide.
+DaVita now has about 70,000 employees worldwide.
 Trujillo is proud to be making a positive impact on them, but he also wants to make a similar impact on his local community.
 “Giving back matters, and I notice places where resources just don’t go, so people and communities don’t always have good opportunities,” he says.

 Trujillo is working to shift that reality.
 He has been involved with various nonprofit groups and is now focused on organizations like Girls Inc., which provides mentorship in a pro-girl environment while advocating for policy changes that remove the social and systemic barriers girls face.